If I Missed My Period, Does That Mean I am Pregnant?

 Natural Causes of a Missed Period

-A missed period due to stress, can easily be rectified by learning a few stress management skills.
+A missed period due to stress can easily be fixed by learning a few stress management skills.
 If you believe that your missed period is due to weight loss or an eating disorder, then please get help from a medical professional.

 Hormonal Causes of a Missed Period

-There are certain hormonal conditions that can cause missed periods, including polycystic ovaries, thyroid imbalance, pituitary gland problems, and even premature menopause.
+There are specific hormonal conditions that can cause missed periods, including polycystic ovaries, thyroid imbalance, pituitary gland problems, and even premature menopause.
 A doctor will be able to diagnose these conditions.

 It is vital that if you miss your period and know that you are not pregnant, you should make a doctor’s appointment as soon as possible.
 This will determine whether there are any problems in your reproductive system.